davidcoates/praxis/notes.md

 Pumpkins idea: Might be a good idea to have syntax construct to temporarily un-linearise linear type to avoid lots of dupe's and bindings.

+f x! should desugar to
+let x! in f x

+x :: (Array Int, Array Bool)!
+size (view fst x!) -- Type error
+(size . view fst) x! -- OK

+Proposal: Named Instances

+instance list :: Show a => Show [a]
+(score of list is relative to Show, so we can use list for instances of other Classes) instance bitstring :: Show [Bool]

+module (list, bitstring)

+show boolList using list :: Show [Bool] show boolList using bitstring :: Show [Bool]

+Constraints aren't simplified implicitly: f :: forall a.
+(Show [a]) => a -> String f x = show [x, x, x]

+But could explicitly say
+f :: forall a.
+Show a => a -> String f x = show [x, x, x] using list :: Show [a]

+top-level using:
+using list :: Show [a]

+using bitstring :: Show [Bool]
+^--- This would be used for Show [Bool] (which ever applies and is latest is used)

+Can we specify 'defaults'?
+Or just rely on usings

+Proposal: Simple overloads

+instance Show a => Show [a] ... instance Show [Bool] overloads Show [a] ...

+LHS of => have to be equivalent, so that Show a --> Show [a] is still true.
+Show a is the only way Show [a] can be true ?